JohnDoe6345789/pysh/README.rst

 Installing
 ==========

+Poetry is used to build and publish PySH.
+If you already have Poetry installed,
+run:

+  poetry install

-You don't need to install PySH to start working with it.
-Jump to "Discover it" if you do not wish to install it.
+You can then start the shell with `poetry run pysh`, or build/install the wheel with `poetry build && pip install dist/*.whl`.
+Jump to "Discover it" if you just want to run the version in this repository without installing.

-Run the usual setup.py script.
-The script will run only if you launch it with Python3.
-Note: under OSX, you may need to add the path to your python library in order to have pysh in the path.

 !
 Important !
 PySH is still beta software, and you should not use it for your everyday work unless your know what you are doing.
 If, like me, you want to use PySH as default shell, the best option is to set it only in your terminal emulator (gnome-terminal, Apple terminal app...) via the preferences of the application.